Collaborative Semantic Alignment in Recommendation Systems: Experiments

 \subsubsection{Impact of Diverse Pretrained Language Models (PLMs)}

-Numerous robust Pretrained Language Models (PLMs) hold the potential to enhance RecSys by providing valuable item contextual representations.
-To identify the most effective PLMs for our specific objective, we conducted an evaluation of item contextual representations generated by four additional PLMs.
+Numerous robust Pretrained Language Models (PLMs) hold the potential to enhance RecSys by providing valuable item semantic representations.
+To identify the most effective PLMs for our specific objective, we conducted an evaluation of item semantic representations generated by four additional PLMs.
 These PLMs have achieved varying rankings on the Massive Text Embedding Benchmark (MTEB) leaderboard~\footnote{https://huggingface.co/spaces/mteb/leaderboard}, highlighting their diverse capabilities and potential contributions to the enhancement of RecSys.
 The five PLMs evaluated include \textit{instructor-xl}\cite{instructor}, \textit{all-MiniLM-L6-v2}\cite{Sentence_bert}, \textit{all-mpnet-base-v2}\cite{Sentence_bert}, and \textit{bge-base-en-v1.5}\cite{bge_embedding} and \textit{bert-base-unchased}\cite{bert}.
-The experimental results are presented in Table~\ref{tab:plms-exp}, demonstrating significant improvements in the cold-start setting than the default model.
-This underscores the vital importance of aligning the user representation space with the item contextual representation space.
+The experimental results are presented in Table~\ref{tab:plms-exp}, demonstrating significant improvements in the cold setting than the default model.
+This underscores the vital importance of aligning the user representation space with the item semantic representation space.
 Notably, \textit{instructor-xl} emerges as the top-performing PLM overall, as it can generate text embeddings simply by providing the task instruction, without requiring fine-tuning.
 For our experiments, we used the instruction "Represent the Amazon title:" with \textit{instructor-xl} to generate the text embeddings.

-\subsubsection{Should We Include Additional Item Tutoring and User Tutoring Phases?}
+\subsubsection{Should We Include Additional Item Tutoring and collaborative refining phases?}

-To investigate the advantages of further training user and item representations beyond the initial item tutoring and user tutoring phases, we conducted experiments involving continuous learning on these representations.
+To investigate the advantages of further training user and item representations beyond the initial item tutoring and collaborative refining phases, we conducted experiments involving continuous learning on these representations.
 Fig.~\ref{fig:ablation_futther_train} presents the model's performance in both warm and cold settings across three datasets.
-In the plot, 'Item Tut' indicates that the current phase is the item tutoring phase, while 'User Tut' designates the user tutoring phase.
+In the plot, 'Item Tut' indicates that the current phase is the semantic aligning phase, while 'User Tut' designates the collaborative refining phase.
 The numbers on the x-axis represent the current training stage.